ranfysvalle02/deep-q-basics/README.md

 ## Designing the Neural Network: The Brain Behind the Decisions

+A neural network is like a collection of digital neurons arranged in layers.
+Here's a breakdown of the key components:

+- **Layers:** Think of layers as groups of neurons stacked together.
+Data flows from one layer to the next.
+- **Neurons:** Each neuron takes input, applies a mathematical operation (usually a weighted sum), and passes the result to the next layer.
+- **Activation Functions:** After the weighted sum, an activation function (like ReLU) is applied to introduce non-linearity, enabling the network to learn complex patterns.

 In Deep Q-Learning, the neural network serves as the robot's brain, processing information about its current state and determining the best possible actions to take.
 Designing an effective neural network involves understanding fundamental concepts like regression and linear relationships, which are pivotal in how the network interprets and acts upon data.

 ### Understanding Regression and Linear Relationships